Yes, fired employees are eligible for COBRA, unless they were fired for “Gross Misconduct”.

 Unfortunately, while the Consolidated Omnibus Budget Reconciliation Act (COBRA) mentions gross misconduct as a reason for denying COBRA eligibility, it does not define what is considered gross misconduct.

 In many cases, the gross in gross misconduct needs to be really, well, gross, for COBRA benefits to be denied.
-Some examples include:
+Examples include destroying property or assaulting a co-worker.

 As with any situation that touches on employee termination, thorough documentation is key.
 Only with clear and concise records can gross misconduct be determined.Updated January 22, 2018